Neel Dutt: Musical origins and influences

 Dutt grew up listening to a lot of sixties and seventies British and American musicians, whose influence seeped into every aspect of his musical performance.
 He started playing the guitar from the age of twelve when he was still in junior school.
 It began with picking up a few chords from his seniors in school and gradually developed into quite a love affair with the instrument.
 He began to take private lessons from one of the most prominent guitar players in the country, Amyt Datta, whom Rolling Stone magazine (India) announced to be one of the country's true live guitar gods.
 The guitar then became an inseparable part of his life.

 In 2007 Dutt joined his friend and vocalist Arko Mukherjee, a fellow guitar player Rajkumar Sengupta and drummer Deboprotim Baksi to form Friends of Fusion (FOF), a contemporary fusion project.
 They started experimenting with Hindustani classical and folk traditions.
 The band released its self-titled debut album in 2009 from Saregama India which was considered to be a failure amongst the fans.
 FOF toured for three years and released its second album, titled 4/, in 2012.
 The band split shortly after this and Dutt moved on with his career in films.

 When Byomkesh Bakshi released in 2010, it brought Dutt's abilities and his fondness for background scoring to the forefront.
 Dutt received the Etv Sangeet Puroshkar for the Best Background Score in 2013 for the film Dutta Vs Dutta.
 With the success of subsequent Byomkesh Bakshi films, Abar Byomkesh (2012), Byomkesh Phire Elo (2014) and the new revamped Byomkesh Bakshi (2015) starring Jisshu Sengupta, the Byomkesh theme has become quite synonymous to the legendary truth seeker's appearance on the big screen as well as on television.

 Dutt's subsequent scoring for Anjan Dutt's Shesh Boley Kichu Nei (2013) and Srijit Mukherjee's Nirbaak (2015) received accolades from critics.
 In 2014, Neel composing for filmmaker Aparna Sen's experimental Hindi film Saari Raat.
 There on he composed for Sen's next two films Sonata(2017) and Gharey O Baire (2019).

 In 2016, Neel rejoined Srijit Mukherjee for his film Uma.

-Currently he on going projects are Anjan Dutt's Saheber Cutlet.
+Currently his ongoing projects are Anjan Dutt's Saheber Cutlet.
 This is a musical in the authentic way.
 For the first time in an Indian film the entire cast sang the songs themselves after rigorous training sessions with Neel.
 No playback singers have been used.